Rick Cramer

 Rick Cramer (born July 19, 1960) is an American professional golfer.

+Early life and amateur career

 Cramer was born in Independence, Kansas.
 He played college golf at the University of Colorado where he was a three-time All-American.

+Professional career

-Cramer played on the Nationwide Tour in 1990 and from 1996 to 2001.
+Cramer played on the PGA Tour's developmental tour in 1990 and from 1996 to 2001.
 He won once, at the 1996 Nike Wichita Open, and scored a double eagle at the 1996 Nike Shreveport Open.
 He played on the PGA Tour in 1986 where his best finish was T-37 at the 1986 Buick Open.

 Cramer works for the Gateway Tour as the Arizona Series Tournament Director and Head Rules Official.